AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/api-overview.md

 ## Next steps

-To begin using the [!DNL Flow Service] API and create a new source through Batch SDK, read the [getting started guide](./getting-started.md) then select one of the endpoint guides to learn how to use specific endpoints.
+To begin using the [!DNL Flow Service] API and create a new source through Self-Serve Sources (Batch SDK), read the [getting started guide](./getting-started.md) then select one of the endpoint guides to learn how to use specific endpoints.